pachyderm/docs/content/latest/concepts/advanced-concepts/globalID.md

 ---
 # metadata #
 title: Global Identifier
-description: Learn about the concept of a global identifier in Pachyderm.
+description: Learn about the concept of a global identifier in MLDM.
 date:
 # taxonomy #
 tags:  ["data-operations", "pipelines"]